by Sara Bissen

 KBS: Gladys Grauer, who is now well into her 90s, is the mother of Newark artists.
 She has been fighting for the rights of artists since the 50s.
 She is “Our Lady of Newark Artists.”

-The rest, Jay, German, Manuel, and Cesar are family to me—they are my support group.
-Jay is my adopted son.
+The rest, James, German, Manuel, and Cesar are family to me—they are my support group.
+James is my adopted son.
 He was my daughter’s best friend in high school and needed a place to stay, so he moved in with me and my family and I adopted him.
 He is a long-term student of mine.
 I have been teaching Cesar since he was in his teens; his father and mother are close friends of mine.
-Like Jay, I have taught Cesar most of the things that I know.
-Cesar and Jay are Newark’s future.
+Like James, I have taught Cesar most of the things that I know.
+Cesar and James are Newark’s future.
 German and Manuel are my peers.
 I speak to them most days on the phone and constantly consult them.